 Game's Evolution

 A summary of many of the significant changes in the major professional competition in Australia since rugby league's first season in Australia in 1908.
-The competition was run by the NSW Rugby League from 1908 to 1995 and the ARL from 1995 to 1997, and has been run by the National Rugby League since 1998.
+The competition was run by the New South Wales Rugby League (NSWRFL/NSWRL) from 1908 to 1994, the Australian Rugby League (ARL) from 1995 to 1997, the National Rugby League (NRL) from 1998 to 2011 and the Australian Rugby League Commission (ARLC) since 2012 (whilst still administered by the NRL).

 Point Scoring |